Frequently Asked Questions

 Using image IDs to craft inquiry links - advanced

 In this case, shortcode attributes are not used/checked, but they are still available.
 The code checks the image's class, a JIG-specific string which looks like this: jig-contentID-NG-1234 where NG means it's a NextGEN image, and the numbers correspond to the ID.
+If your source is the regular WP Media Library, change these letters to ML.
 The ID gets isolated so it can be passed to a contact form where the customer could inquire about a painting or a photo, or buy them.
 This link is crafted and placed automatically in the description of each photo, most likely to be shown in the lightbox only.
 Each photo will have its unique link with its ID in it.

 The JavaScript-based jigHookItems filter for client-side changes (WebP example)